seanlikesred/flask-sheets-template-2024/README.md

 pytest
 ```

-> NOTE: the "web_app_test" references specific content on certain pages, so as you update the page contents you may need to update the tests as well.
+> NOTE: the "test/web_app_test.py" file references specific content on certain pages, so as you update the page contents you may need to update the tests as well.

 ## Continuous Integration